Sweets from Småland

 The capital of rock candy is called Gränna

 Rock candy has its home in Gränna where it is made in many sizes, flavours and colours.
-The original is red and white with a peppermint test.
+The original is red and white with a peppermint taste.
 The mother of rock candy, Amalia Eriksson, has brought on many smiles.
 In 1859 she was given official permission by the town administration in Gränna to: “Here in the town as a means of support, bake with her own hands coarse rye and fine breads and make so-called rock candy.”
 The Swedish word for rock candy is ‘polkagris’.
-At that time, polka was a very popular dance, and the men liked to use sweets to attract ladies to dance, and thereof the name ‘polkagris’!
+At that time, polka was a very popular dance, and the men liked to use sweets to attract ladies to dance, and therefore the name ‘polkagris’!
 There are many rock candy makers in Gränna that not only sell but also offer demonstrations and allow visitors to make their own rock candy.

 Sweets in Mariannelund

-Mariannelunds Karamellkokeri makes traditional handmade sweets to old secret recipes.
+Mariannelunds Karamellkokeri makes traditional handmade sweets by old secret recipes.
 It has made different kinds of sweets, chocolate balls, lollipops and pick ‘n mix since 1929.
 Approximately 200 tonnes of sweets are produced every year, and most are sold in markets and craft fairs in southern Sweden.

 Bredsätra Karamellkokeri